CodeByLimaSantos/JavaEstudo/README.md

-Every code on this repository has an application that builds a great knowledge on progamming logics.
+Every code on this repository has an application of progamming logics in java Sintaxe.